khudgins/documentation/automation/deployment_configuration/tier.rst

       Here is an example of a scaleCheck script that was written to provide a mechanism for applying a normalization factor to "small" servers running in EC2.

-.. note:: In all cases, enStratus manages the actions of initiating the scale.
-Each scaling event is a server launch, and all of the orchestration/automation around that launch is controlled using the parameters set in enStratus
+.. note:: In all cases, Enstratius manages the actions of initiating the scale.
+Each scaling event is a server launch, and all of the orchestration/automation around that launch is controlled using the parameters set in Enstratius

 .. literalinclude:: ./files/scaleCheck
    :language: bash